 Straight Sets Vs Supersets Is Also A Matter Of Your Personal Preference

 Last but not least, your inclination and personal response play a big role.
 We are all different and what works well for one person may not be optimal for another one.
 Do not follow the crowds, be your own judge, test different methods, and see what sticks with you.

 Straight Sets Vs Supersets – Wrapping It All Together

 To sum up, if your primary focus is 100% on building muscle and strength, then straight sets may have a little advantage over supersets because they allow you to keep your mental focus on one task at a time, whereas with supersets you spread your mental focus over different movement patterns in a short time.

-Even so, resting between straight sets may be a bit of a problem is you let yourself being distracted by your phone or gym chit-chat, further lengthening your overall workout session time, something to consider.
+Even so, resting between straight sets may be a bit of a problem if you let yourself be distracted by your phone or gym chit-chat, further lengthening your overall workout session time, something to consider.